KPN would consider merger as it faces new threats at home

 “But that’s not the case today and we don’t know when it will happen.”

-KPN is the largest Dutch mobile operator with a 43 percent market share according to Telecompaper, followed by Vodafone (VOD.L) with 30 percent, T-Mobile with 22 percent and Tele2 with just 3 percent prior to the launch of its own network.
+KPN is the largest Dutch mobile operator with a 43 percent market share according to Telecompaper, followed by Vodafone with 30 percent, T-Mobile with 22 percent and Tele2 with just 3 percent prior to the launch of its own network.
+(Reporting by Toby Sterling; Editing by Elaine Hardcastle)